-Treating Urine and Yellow Spots on Grass.
-We love our pets but not the nitrate in their pee.
-Learn how to counter the acids in urine for a lush and green lawn.
+Treat urine yellow spots on your lawn.
+We love our pets, not the nitrate in their pee.
+Learn how to counter those acids for a lush green lawn.

 If you’re a pet owner, you may be familiar with the frustration of dealing with yellow spots on your grass caused by your furry friend’s urine.
 But don’t worry, with a little know-how, you can prevent and treat urine spots effectively.